Truthful Mechanisms for Competing Submodular Processes: Preliminaries

+As a result of this correspondence with the framework of partition matroids, we will be interested in a particular greedy algorithm for this algorithmic problem, known as a \emph{locally greedy} algorithm, studied in \cite{Company1978}, which was subsequently extended in \cite{Goundan2007}.
 The algorithm proceeds by fixing some arbitrary permutation of the multiset composed of $b_i$ $i$'s for each player $i$.
 It then iteratively builds the allocation $\mathbf{S}$ where, on iteration $j$, it chooses $u \in \argmax_c \{ f(S_i \cup\{c\},\mathbf{S_{-i}}) - f(S_i,\mathbf{S_{-i}}) \}$ and adds $u$ to $S_i$, where $i$ is the $j$th element of the permutation.
 Regardless of the permutation selected, this algorithm is guaranteed to obtain a $2$-approximation to the optimal allocation subject to the given cardinality constraints \cite{Company1978,Goundan2007}.